angular/angular/aio/content/guide/architecture-services.md

 <img src="generated/images/guide/architecture/dependency-injection.png" alt="Service" class="left">

 Components consume services; that is, you can *inject* a service into a component, giving the component access to that service class.

 To define a class as a service in Angular, use the `@Injectable` decorator to provide the metadata that allows Angular to inject it into a component as a *dependency*.

-Most dependencies are services.
+Similarly, use the `@Injectable` decorator to indicate that a component or other class (such as another service, a pipe, or an NgModule) _has_ a dependency.
+A dependency doesn't have to be a service&mdash;it could be a function, for example, or a value.

-*Dependency injection* (often called DI) is wired into the Angular framework and used everywhere to provide new components with the services they need.
+*Dependency injection* (often called DI) is wired into the Angular framework and used everywhere to provide new components with the services or other things they need.

 * The *injector* is the main mechanism.
 You don't have to create an Angular injector.
 Angular creates an application-wide injector for you during the bootstrap process.

-* The injector maintains a *container* of service instances that it has already created, and reuses them if possible.
+* The injector maintains a *container* of dependency instances that it has already created, and reuses them if possible.

-* A *provider* is a recipe for creating a service -- typically the service class itself.
-For any service you need in your app, you must register a provider with the app's injector, so that the injector can use it to create new service instances.
+* A *provider* is a recipe for creating a dependency.
+For a service, this is typically the service class itself.
+For any dependency you need in your app, you must register a provider with the app's injector, so that the injector can use it to create new instances.

-When Angular creates a new instance of a component class, it determines which services that component needs by looking at the types of its constructor parameters.
+When Angular creates a new instance of a component class, it determines which services or other dependencies that component needs by looking at the types of its constructor parameters.
 For example, the constructor of `HeroListComponent` needs a `HeroService`:

 <code-example path="architecture/src/app/hero-list.component.ts" linenums="false" title="src/app/hero-list.component.ts (constructor)" region="ctor"></code-example>